 Parents are tasked with teaching children a huge amount of things as they grow and develop.
 From basic life skills to table manners, parents have a lot to cover when it comes to imparting knowledge and assigning kids chores.
 Many parents have there own way of doing things, checkout The 4 Different Parenting Styles.

 Assigning chores from a young age is a great way to garner good habits early.
 There are plenty of things that they can help out that won’t take up too much time or energy.
 Below is a list of appropriate kids’ chores by age group that you can use in your family.

 Toddlers (age 2 to 3)

-At this age, your bundle of joy is very much capable of taking on a few simple tasks such as: Picking up their toys.
+At this age, your bundle of joy is very much capable of taking on a few simple tasks such as picking up their toys.
 These kids chores helps little ones to assume the responsibility of taking care of their own belongings.
-Set a time each day or night for your child to put away their toys, and encourage them to do so by investing in a fun storage chest or drawer from Lego.
-Your little one will also want to help out with fun jobs like baking and decorating, so encourage them to get involved.
+Set a time each day or night for your child to put away their toys, and encourage them to do so by investing in a fun storage chest or drawer.
+With a kitchen helper tower, your little one will also want to help out with fun jobs like baking and decorating, so encourage them to get involved.
 They can also help by putting the clothes in the washing machine or dryer and taking them out.
 They can have plenty of fun pressing the start button and staring at the machine in action.

 Mini Dynamos (age 4 to 5)

 “I can do it myself” is a popular saying at this age.
 Let’s hope they are eager to help out.
 On top of putting away their toys, watering household plants or flowers is a great task for this age group.
 It offers a double whammy of teaching responsibility for the home with a bit of sneaky horticultural education.
 Help kids to grow their interest in watering and taking care of the plants in your home.